|

 13. Woolly mammoth tooth.
 Mammuthus primigenius,

 Pleistocene period, about 300,000 years ago.
-A complete molar, found in Kent.
-Related to
+A juvenile molar, found in

 the elephant, the mammoth developed fur to cope with the cold.
 Complete